Toby-Rea/anki-landing-page/README.md

 # Anki Landing Page Refresh

-## To run a preview in a docker container.
+## To run a preview in a docker container

 **Note**: this requires docker and docker compose to be installed.